shreyasmc1234/Employee-Data-Analysis/README.md

    -- Queries that are used to analyze the data is available in [SQL Queries](https://github.com/shreyasmc1234/Employee-Data-Analysis/tree/main/SQL%20Queries)

    -- Extracted the produced report from select queries in .CSV format [Extracted Data](https://github.com/shreyasmc1234/Employee-Data-Analysis/tree/main/Extracted%20data%20from%20MySQL)

+   -- By using the result set created the Dashboard by using Power BI.

+## Dashboard

 ## Git Commands Used